wigryz/cinema/README.md

 ```
 After that CI will test your change.
 Then you have to create Pull request, and assign another dev to provide you a review.
 If review is positive, then you can merge your change with master or reviewer will do that for you.
+If it is not positive, then come back to code, create new patch and commit it.
+(All commits will be squashed before merging to master branch).

 ### Continuous integration